aktasbatuhan/cluedo-arena-public/blog.md

 ### The Challenge of Evaluation

-Traditional ToM evaluation methods often rely on:
-- Static question-answering formats
-- Simplified scenarios that don't capture real-world complexity
-- Limited interaction between agents
-- Lack of dynamic belief updates
+Traditional ToM evaluation methods often fall back on static question-answering formats and oversimplified scenarios that fail to capture the complexity of real-world social dynamics.
+These methods are further limited by a lack of genuine interaction between agents and an inability to model the dynamic way that beliefs are updated over time.
 These limitations motivated our search for a more engaging and realistic evaluation framework—one that would challenge models to maintain complex mental models over extended interactions.

 ## Why Cluedo?
 The Perfect Testing Ground

 After extensive research into potential evaluation environments, **Cluedo** (known as Clue in North America) emerged as the ideal testbed for social reasoning evaluation.
-Here's why:

 ### Multi-Agent Complexity
-Unlike single-agent puzzles, Cluedo requires players to:
-- Track multiple agents' knowledge states simultaneously
-- Infer hidden information from partial observations
-- Reason about what others know and don't know
-- Adapt strategies based on opponent behavior
+Unlike single-agent puzzles, Cluedo introduces a layer of multi-agent complexity that requires players to track the knowledge states of multiple opponents simultaneously.
+Success in the game demands the ability to infer hidden information from partial observations, reason about what others know and do not know, and adapt strategies based on their behavior.

 ### Dynamic Information Flow
-The game creates a rich information ecosystem where:
-- Each suggestion reveals information to all players
-- Players must deduce not only the solution but also what others have learned
-- Information asymmetry drives strategic decision-making
-- False suggestions can be used for deception
+The game creates a dynamic flow of information where every suggestion made reveals something to all players at the table.
+This means players must deduce not only the solution to the mystery but also what their opponents have learned from the same clues.
+This information asymmetry is what drives strategic decision-making and even opens the door for deception through false suggestions.

 ### Structured Yet Open-Ended
-Cluedo provides the perfect balance:
-- **Clear rules** that enable systematic evaluation
-- **Strategic depth** that prevents simple memorization
-- **Multiple valid approaches** to solution discovery
-- **Rich interaction patterns** that mirror real-world social dynamics
+Cluedo provides a perfect balance of structure and open-endedness.
+Its clear rules enable systematic evaluation, while its strategic depth prevents players from succeeding through simple memorization.
+The game allows for multiple valid approaches to discovering the solution, resulting in rich interaction patterns that mirror real-world social dynamics.

 ## The Great Model Tournament